This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 11. Improves Seed Germination and Maximizes Crop Yields

 With drip irrigation, the production yield is likely to go up since there is little or no wastage of fertilizers.
-The maximum utilization of fertilizers by the soil p increases the rate of seed germination.
-The high efficiency in the utilization of fertilizers is a recipe for high yields.
+The maximum utilization of fertilizers by the soil p increases the seed germination rate.
+The high efficiency in utilizing fertilizers is a recipe for high yields.

 12. Conserves Water and Preserves the Environment